p1carats/picross-web/README.md

  - And much more!

 ## Changelog
+June 3rd:
+  - Updated the link between the executable and the game page
+  - Finalized link between the settings page's options and the game
+  - Corrected errors on both pages listed above
+  - Added a "Solve for me!" button which shows the game solution in an alert box and stops the chronometer
+  - Updated the game page so the score isn't registered if someone looks at the solution

 June 2nd:
   - Finalized link between the game and the scoreboard, now totally functional with records and usernames
   - Added first version of the generator/solver program executable to the website